 Improving the clinical and financial performance of a hospital is one of the top priorities in this important industry.
-A dashboard depicting crucial metrics such as the average length of stay, average nurse per patient ratio and treatment costs will enable you to take full control of your hospital performance and ensure you can offer the best possible care to current and potential patients.
+Depicting crucial KPIs such as the average length of stay, average nurse-per-patient ratio, and treatment costs will enable you to fully control your hospital’s overall efficiency and ensure you can offer the best possible care to current and potential patients.
 Performance dashboards in healthcare deliver these insights efficiently and effectively.

 **click to enlarge**

-By utilizing healthcare analytics software where you can set your KPIs and create a powerful dashboard, you can optimize your operations and increase the productivity of your hospital.
+By utilizing healthcare analytics software where you can set your KPIs and create powerful visuals, you can optimize your operations and increase the productivity of your hospital.
 Your patients and staff are the most important part of succeeding in the healthcare industry.
-You need to keep an optimal number of available staff to take care of patients and make sure you don’t overburden your employees.
+You need to keep an optimal number of available staff to care for patients and ensure you don’t overburden your employees.
 That way, your hospital won’t face issues in providing the best possible care.
-Smart alarms and automated reports provided with this dashboard will ensure smooth operational processes and effective hospital management.
+Smart alarms and automated reports provided with this analytical tool will ensure smooth operational processes and effective hospital management.
 Besides, you can utilize ad hoc analysis and create reports based on standalone questions and adjust your dashboards accordingly.

-By combining all these metrics and interacting with the dashboard, you will be able to monitor each important aspect of your hospital and generate insights instantaneously while keeping a close eye on finances, overall workload of your staff and patients’ satisfaction levels.
+By combining all these metrics, you will be able to monitor each important aspect of your hospital and generate insights instantaneously while keeping a close eye on finances, the overall workload of your staff, and patients’ satisfaction levels.

 - Average Hospital Stay